The pitfalls and potential of being feeling creatures who think

 While emotions play a big role in the workplace, they’re not always taken seriously by leaders.
 Feelings may seem too gauzy and end up brushed aside as noise.
 But neuroscience and new brain research reveals how critical the recognition of emotion can be to your success or failure — either driving trust and connection or leading to depletion and plummeting productivity.

-2020 is a perfect storm of stress, characterized by an ongoing global pandemic, overdue political and social unrest, and our personal challenges that have arisen as a result.
-These environmental pressures combined with new COVID-related workplace stress — fear of job loss, doing more with less, shifting objectives in remote environments, fear of illness in interpersonal environments — have many American workers crying “burnout.”
+We live in a perfect storm of stress, characterized by the ongoing affects of a global pandemic, political and social unrest, and our personal challenges that have arisen as a result.
+These environmental pressures combined with new workplace stress — fear of job loss, doing more with less, decreases in engagement, remote and hybrid teams — have had many American workers crying “burnout” since 2020.

 “Burnout is a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.”